Colombo, Sri Lanka: A Practical Guide for 2026

 Is Colombo good for digital nomads?

 Yes.
 Internet speeds, cafes, and short term rentals support remote work.
-Many nomads use it as a base before moving south.
+Many nomads use it as a base before heading south.

 Do you need a guide in Colombo?